-Hemodynamic ultrasound is the science of directly visualizing cardiac filling and function over time to assess the appropriate interventions for critically ill patients recovering from trauma, surgery, or cardiac procedures.
+Hemodynamic Ultrasound™ is the platform that provides direct visualization of cardiac filling and function over time to assess and guide the appropriate interventions for critically ill patients in high acuity settings.

 For Critical Care